 Club Safeguarding Officers need to complete three sets of training in addition to completing an ECB DBS check:

-Face to face ‘Safe Hands' workshop which is run by the local County Cricket Board (please see below) - Upon registering for one of the dates below, you will be automatically enrolled to complete the online safeguarding training:
+• Face to face ‘Safe Hands' workshop which is run by the local County Cricket Board

 Introduction to safeguarding - recommended for parents and other interested members of the club who aren’t in specialist roles.
 This is a stand-alone 30 minute module.